vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 #### Task 2 - Import Models

-In order to create Digital Twins in ADT, it is necessary to first upload models.
+In order to create Digital Twins in Azure Digital Twins, it is necessary to first upload models.
 There are a number of ways that models can be uploaded:

 * [Data Plane SDKs](https://docs.microsoft.com/azure/digital-twins/how-to-use-apis-sdks)
 * [Data Plane REST APIs](https://docs.microsoft.com/rest/api/azure-digitaltwins/)
 * [Azure CLI](https://docs.microsoft.com/cli/azure/ext/azure-iot/dt?view=azure-cli-latest)
 * The import feature of the [ADT Explorer](https://docs.microsoft.com/samples/azure-samples/digital-twins-explorer/digital-twins-explorer/)

 The first two options are more appropriate for programmatic scenarios, whereas the Azure CLI can be useful in **configuration as code** scenarios or "one-off" requirements.
-The **ADT Explorer** app provides an intuitive way to interact with ADT.
+The **ADT Explorer** app provides an intuitive way to interact with Azure Digital Twins.

 > **TIP**: What is **configuration as code**?
 As configuration is written as source code (for example, scripts containing Azure CLI commands), you can use best development practices to optimise it, such as: creating reusable definitions of model uploads, parameterization, using loops to create multiple instances of the models and so on.
 These scripts can then be stored in source code control to ensure they are retained, version controlled, etc.